 Our Diversity, Equity, and Inclusion Initiatives

 - Geographically, Peabody is the only school in Central Virginia that provides gifted education services to all students.
-Our families come from towns as far away as Waynesboro, Earlysville, North Garden, and Louisa to learn here.
+Our families come from towns as far away as Earlysville, Louisa, North Garden, Palmyra, and Waynesboro to learn here.